mqbal/RAG-Pipeline/README.md

-# Team Green Fall CS480 Final Project
+# Question Answer Machine
-Maaz, Andrew, and Elliot's implementation for the Fall 2025 CS480 Final Project.
+Answers user questions by fetching relevant text from a vector database to RAG a frontend LLM.

 ### Project Summary
-This project provides a Command Line Interface (CLI) to interface with a PostgreSQL database to provide User interaction with a predetermined corpus of PDF files.
+This project provides a Command Line Interface (CLI) to interface with a PostgreSQL database to provide User Interaction with a predetermined corpus of PDF files.
 These PDF files are chosen by a Curator to be processed into vector embeddings.
 Then it uses these embeddings to prompt an LLM front-end to respond to user queries based on the embeddings given.

 ## Main CLI
 - Main Menu prompts the user to login in to their appropriate User Type, or to create a new EndUser.
 Login choices are Admin, Curator, and EndUser.